 Available PLMN(s): One or more PLMN(s) for which the UE has found at least one cell and read its PLMN identity(ies).

+Barred Cell: A cell a UE is not allowed to camp on.

 Camped on a cell: UE has completed the cell selection/reselection process and has chosen a cell.
 The UE monitors system information and (in most cases) paging information.

 Camped on any cell: UE is in idle mode and has completed the cell selection/reselection process and has chosen a cell irrespective of PLMN identity.